Snowden disclosures: Public perception

 The disclosure provided impetus for the creation of social movements against mass surveillance, such as Restore the Fourth, and actions like Stop Watching Us and The Day We Fight Back.
 On the legal front, the Electronic Frontier Foundation joined a coalition of diverse groups filing suit against the NSA.
 Several human rights organizations urged the Obama administration not to prosecute, but protect, "whistleblower Snowden": Amnesty International, Human Rights Watch, Transparency International, and the Index on Censorship, among others.
 On the economic front, several consumer surveys registered a drop in online shopping and banking activity as a result of the Snowden revelations.

-However, it is argued long-term impact among the general population is negligible, as "the general public has still failed to adopt privacy-enhancing tools en masse."
+However, it is argued long-term impact on the general population is negligible, as "the general public has still failed to adopt privacy-enhancing tools en masse."
 A research study that tracked the interest in privacy-related webpages following the incident found that the public's interest reduced quickly, despite continuous discussion by the media about the events.